Privacy, drug price bills have a fighting chance in a post-election U.S. Congress

 “Companies are likely looking at this (California’s law and GDPR) and thinking, we can’t fight this everywhere, we need a federal rule,” said Maura Corbett, CEO of the political communications firm Glen Echo Group that specializes in tech policy.

-Debate over the bill could sweep in a vast array of companies, from Facebook and Twitter to small tech companies to automakers that build self-driving cars and consumer companies - any company that collects data on consumers.
+Debate over the bill could sweep in a vast array of companies, from Facebook (FB.O) and Twitter to small tech companies to automakers that build self-driving cars and consumer companies - any company that collects data on consumers.

 Republican and Democratic lawmakers both envision privacy legislation, although it is not clear the two sides would write the same bill.